Domoconnor/orange-corpus/final.md

 Another option is to have this service run on the university’s servers, this approach also has several pros and cons.
 One of the benefits is that all the infrastructure and software to run a server and databases are in place and we would simply have to ask for one to be set up.
 Another good thing about using the university’s infrastructure is that we have greater control and there are safeguards already in place for if things go wrong.
 One downside to this method is that currently, to access the servers, you need to be connected to the University’s network by being on campus or over VPN.
 This could be a big problem as the the devices will not be located on campus and ideally would not be connected to the VPN as it can become complex and is yet another thing that could go wrong.
 One way around this that has been suggested is to use the server that The Shed has.
 We have been told by Dan Knox that it would be possible to open up some of the ports on that server to allow connections from outside the University’s network.

-Overall the option of having a web server in the university would be the best option as it is already provided as a service and is maintained so there would be less maintence for this project.
+Overall the option of having a web server in the university would be the best option as it is already provided as a service and is maintained so there would be less maintenance for this project.
 This decision is relies on being able to open up the sheds servers for outside connections.
 If it turns out this is not possible then we will have to revisit the hub/server idea and possibly think of some other options.

 #####What we need
 The basic idea of the web end of this project is to provide a place to store large amounts of data over a large period of time and have some sort of mechanism where the user can see those results in a meaningful way.
 The devices/hubs also need to be able to connect to this service so they can send results directly to it.
 The user also needs to be made aware of device status such as whether the battery is running low or the device has crashed and needs restarting.
 This means that the main requirements of the web service are as follows: